RevEngAI/reai-ida/README.md

 ![rename_function_dialog](assets/img/6.png)

-Selecting an entry from the list and then pressing `Rename Function` will cause the function to be renamed within IDA.
+Selecting an entry from the list and then pressing `Rename` will cause the function to be renamed within IDA.

 #### Auto Analysis
 You can also batch analyse the binary to rename functions using the `Auto Analyze Binary Symbol`.